 The first applications of shallow geothermal started in early 2000.
-There were about 24 units with a total installed capacity of 586 kW in 2001 (HEPBAŞLI et al., 2001).
-Total capacity is estimated to reach 38 MW (FORMGROUP, 2009) by 2009, covering a range of applications shopping malls, office buildings, hotels.
+There were about 24 units with a total installed capacity of 586 kW in 2001 (HEPBASLI et al., 2001).
+Total capacity is estimated to reach 38 MW (Formgroup, 2009) by 2009, covering a range of applications shopping malls, office buildings, hotels.
+The most common shallow geothermal application in Turkey is GSHPs.
+The number of GSHP companies has reached to eight.
+Four of these companies were established in 2009.
+67 shallow geothermal systems have been installed by these companies since 2003.
+Figure 3 shows the breakdown of these installed systems of which 62% use borehole heat exchangers for ground coupling.
+There is an increasing trend in the installed capacity of GSHP reaching to 42 MWt as of 2013 (Figure 2).